MurkySoup/db-normalization-tests/README.md

 Second Normal Form (2NF): Each non-key attribute must rely on the entire primary key.

-Third Normal Form (3NF): Every attribute in a table should depend on the key, the whole key and nothing buy the key.
+Third Normal Form (3NF): Every attribute in a table should depend on the key, the whole key and nothing but the key.
 This is also called Boyce-Codd Normal Form (BCNF).

 Fourth Normal Form (4NF): Multi-value dependencies in a table must use multi-value dependencies on the key.